michmich112/teleporter/README.md

 #### shit

-Go to the first toilet found on the current map.
+Displays a prompt showing you the available maps with a bathroom/toilet.

-Displays an error message if no toilets are found.
+Displays another prompt asking you which toilet seat you will like to sit on.

-Note: the name of your custom toilet object must includet the word `Toilet` (case sensitive)
+Note: Bars must include custom object toilets with the name `Toilet` (case-sensitive).
+Available toilets must not have a player sitting on it.

 ```
 /**
- * teleports you to the first toilet found
+ * teleports you to a toilet of your choice
  */
 shit()
 ```